photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ```

 !!! tldr ""
-    If *read-only mode* is enabled, all features that require write permission to the *originals* folder
-    are disabled, e.g. [WebDAV](../../user-guide/sync/webdav.md), uploading and deleting files.
+    If *read-only* mode is enabled, all features that require write permission to the *originals* folder are disabled, for example [WebDAV](../../user-guide/sync/webdav.md), [Web Upload](../../user-guide/library/upload.md) and [file deletion](../../user-guide/organize/delete.md).

 ##### /photoprism/storage #####